dariobauer/graph-onedrive/docs/DOCUMENTATION.md

 }
 ```

- An equivalent YAML format can also be used, however the PyYAML package must be installed.
-This can be installed using `pip install PyYAML` or `pip install graph-onedrive[yaml]`.
+ An equivalent YAML format can also be used when the corresponding optional dependency is installed.

 Note that the `onedrive` dictionary key can be any string and could facilitate multiple instances running from the same configuration file with different keys.